chen3feng/blade-build/doc/en/build_rules/cc.md

 Rules are similar to `cc_library` .

 The attributes `cuda_path` and `extra_cuflags` are added.
-`cuda_path` is pointed to cuda installed path in the local repository, with that nvcc binary `{cuda_path}/bin/nvcc` and include search path `{cuda_path}/include` can be found automatically.
+`cuda_path` is pointed to cuda installed path in the local repository with prefix `//`, with that nvcc binary `{cuda_path}/bin/nvcc` and include search path `{cuda_path}/include` can be found automatically.
 Environment variable below will be ignored if use cuda_path.
 `extra_cuflags` support some flags which only work for cuda.